SergeyKa-cmd/otus-linux/README.md

 ### Important notice

-Check that Default router IS NOT 10.0.2.* dev eth0.
+Check that Default router pressent and IS NOT `10.0.2.* dev eth0`.
 If this happend run `systemctl restart network` and get like this:
 ```
 [root@office1Server vagrant]# ip route
 default via 192.168.2.193 dev eth1 proto static metric 103